2-day Itinerary in Charleston, SC

 With its centuries-old mansion and cobblestone streets, Charleston is like a living museum.
 One of the best ways to learn about its history (and its ghosts) and the significance of its best-known landmarks is on a walking tour.
 There are a variety of options available, ranging from broad tours of the city's historic downtown district, to more niche tours that explore the city's paranormal presence, pirates and art galleries and studios.

-As you explore this picturesque neighborhood, make sure to also spend some time in the nearby White Point Gardens, where several Civil War relics and memorials commemorate the city's role in the battle.
-Start your tour of the Battery at the 12-acre Waterfront Park (home to the giant pineapple fountain featured on many Charleston postcards), then follow the walking paths on East Battery Street for the nearly mile-long stroll to White Point Gardens.
+As you explore this picturesque neighborhood, make sure to also spend some time in the nearby White Point Garden, where several Civil War relics and memorials commemorate the city's role in the battle.
+Start your tour of the Battery at the 12-acre Waterfront Park (home to the giant pineapple fountain featured on many Charleston postcards), then follow the walking paths on East Battery Street for the nearly mile-long stroll to White Point Garden.
 If you're staying at one of the hotels or bed-and-breakfasts located downtown, you can easily walk along the Battery from your digs.
 If you're driving to the Battery, you'll find some limited street parking, and some lots closer to Waterfront Park.
 Bus route No. 211 provides service to Waterfront Park and East Bay Street.
 Several of the city's best walking tours make stops along the Battery.
 If you're interested in the history of the mansions or the promenade's role in the Civil War, consider signing up for a tour.10 minute walk

 - 3#17View all Photos#17 in Charleston, SC0.2 miles to city centerHistoric Homes/Mansions, SightseeingTYPE1 to 2 hoursTIME TO SPEND0.2 miles to city centerHistoric Homes/Mansions, SightseeingTYPE1 to 2 hoursTIME TO SPEND

 Constructed at the turn of the 19th century by Nathaniel Russell – a wealthy Southern merchant – this historic home is best known for its magnificent spiraling staircase, detailed furnishings and landscaped gardens.
 Unlike the Aiken-Rhett House, the Nathaniel Russell House has undergone an architectural and interior restoration.

 - 4#2View all Photos#2 in Charleston, SC0.9 miles to city centerTours, SightseeingTYPE2 hours to Half DayTIME TO SPEND0.9 miles to city centerTours, SightseeingTYPE2 hours to Half DayTIME TO SPEND